Intertwined charge, spin, and orbital degrees of freedom under electronic correlations in the one-dimensional Fe$^{3+}$ chalcogenide chain: Introduction

 The BaFe$_2 _2$ ($X$ = S or Se)~\cite{Seidov:prb01}.
 This strong AFM coupling chain can be easily understood.
 In the half-filled multi-orbital model, both intraorbital and interorbital hoppings favor the AFM coupling due to the Pauli principle.

 To better understand the PM-AFM phase transition in this system, we calculated the spin structure factor at $q = \pi$ for different values of $U/W$.
-Fig.~\ref{DMRG}(f) clearly indicates an PM-AFM phase transition around $\sim$ $U/W = 0.2$, where the $S(q = \pi)$ begins to rapidly increase, indicating that AFM order forms.
+Fig.~\ref{DMRG}(f) clearly indicates an PM-AFM phase transition around $\sim$ $U/W = 0.2$ with a peak appearing in the spin structure factor $S(q)$, where the $S(q = \pi)$ begins to rapidly increase, indicating that AFM order forms.
+Furthermore, it also should be noticed that the specific boundary values of the PM-AFM phase transition is only a crude approximation, because finite lattice size effects and the use of a limited number of states in DMRG would affect the specific boundary values.
+In the present work, our purpose is not to do a rigorous determination of the boundary of AFM correlations, but to determine the existence of the dominant different phase regions.